 - Financial security – an extra credit card gives you some financial security if you need to purchase something essential at short notice and you don’t have an emergency fund to draw from.

 Disadvantages of having multiple credit cards

-If you’re looking to get a new credit card, check out our top-rated credit cards in the UK to find the best fit for you.
+If you’re looking for a new credit card, check out our top-rated credit cards in the UK to find the best fit for you.